xmartlabs/Swift-Framework-Template/README.md

 [![Build Status](https://travis-ci.org/xmartlabs/Swift-Framework-Template.svg?branch=master)](https://travis-ci.org/xmartlabs/Swift-Framework-Template)

 Swift script to easily create Swift frameworks!
-Speed up your iOS open source library creation time!
+Speed up your iOS OSS library creation time!

 At Xmartlabs we've been doing Open Source since our beginning and we ❤️ it.
 Creating a successful open source project involves many tasks, obviously the most important is to have a well designed problem specific library that is worth using and helps the community to save a lot of development time.